dcm4che-dockerfiles/dcm4chee-arc-psql/README.md

 #### `POSTGRES_PASSWORD`

 This environment variable is the password for PostgreSQL.
+Only effective if the file specified by `POSTGRES_PASSWORD_FILE` does not exist.
 Default value is `pacs`.

 #### `POSTGRES_PASSWORD_FILE`

 Path to file containing the password for PostgreSQL.
-Overwrites password set by `POSTGRES_PASSWORD`.
+If the file does not exist, it will be created containing the password specified by `POSTGRES_PASSWORD`.
+Default value is `/tmp/postgres_password`.

 #### `ARCHIVE_DEVICE_NAME`